matteocavo/streaming-metadata-analytics/README.md

 - Higher IMDb ratings correlate with completion, but not necessarily with total views
 - Action and Sci-Fi act as acquisition drivers
 - Animation and Comedy show highest rewatch behavior
-- Some providers trade catalog quality for scale
+- Some providers prioritize catalog scale over average content quality
 - Engagement varies more by genre than by provider

 ---